2023 SPIE Startup Challenge

-The written application for the Startup Challenge is extensive and requires an investment of time to complete.
+Written Application: The written application is extensive and requires an investment of time to complete.
 A video pitch must be provided in addition to the supporting written information.

 Each answer will be saved automatically when you move on to the next question and you can return to previous questions and the application itself at any time.

 Incomplete applications will not be evaluated.
 Answer all questions.
 Make your best educated guess if you do not know or have not yet determined how to approach this aspect of the business.

 Feedback: Applicants to the Startup Challenge and Series A/B Open Pitch will have their applications evaluated by experienced entrepreneurs, investors, and business development experts.
 These evaluators will provide written feedback for the materials and pitches that teams provide.
 They evaluate each application on the strength of the business case, financial case, and the trajectory of the team.
 Judges select the teams that advance to the final round events.

 Finals: Based on the written application and video pitch, judges select the teams who become Startup Challenge Finalists and Series A/B Open Pitch Finalists.
 These teams are invited to enter their respective live pitch round which will occur at Photonics West 2023, in the Moscone Center, San Francisco, CA.

 Final pitch decks will need to be provided electronically to the organizers at least 1 day ahead of the Finals.

 For Startup Challenge Finalists: A representative from each team will make a 5 minute pitch to a panel of judges.
 Judges then have 5 minutes to ask questions of the presenter.
 Judges will decide the top three pitches and the winners will be announced at a final awards ceremony.
 In all rounds, the decisions of the judges are final.